graphcore/tutorials/tutorials/tensorflow1/half_precision_training/README.md

 The output of a TensorFlow operation will have the same type as its inputs (unless that operation is a cast, for example).
 If the operation is deemed too unstable for computation purely in FP16, the inputs will be upcast to FP32 for the compute, and the outputs will be downcast back to FP16 before being returned.
 Since outputs have the same type as inputs, it is often sufficient to provide your inputs in FP16 for the whole model to be executed in FP16.

+When using the `IPUEstimator` API to train a model, you do not need to make any special modifications for training in FP16 - you just need to ensure that all of your operations have consistent data types, just as you would otherwise.

 For many models, it is sufficient to perform all computations in FP16, without making any modifications for stability.
 However, there are a number of numerical issues that can arise when using FP16, which may affect your model.
 In the remainder of this tutorial, we will discuss some common issues that can occur and how you can address them.

 ## Review of common numerical issues

 Two well-known issues that can arise when using floating-point numbers are overflow and underflow.
 Overflow occurs when a number of large magnitude exceeds the range that can be represented.
 Underflow occurs when a number of small magnitude is too small to be represented, and so is approximated as 0.
 Both of these are more likely to occur in FP16: the maximum representable value in FP16 is 65504 and the minimum representable positive value in FP16 is approximately `6.0e-08`, compared to approximately `1.7e+38` and `1.7e-38` respectively in FP32.

-Another problem with all floating-point formats is that often, the result of an addition or subtraction is not a representable number, so the result has to be rounded to the nearest representable number.
+Another problem common to all floating-point formats is that often, the result of an addition or subtraction is not a representable number, so the result has to be rounded to the nearest representable number.
 For example, let's calculate `0.0004 + 0.25 - 0.25` in FP16:

 ```python
 import numpy as np